Why choose this course

 What you will study

-By joining our MRes Translation and Interpreting Studies course, you’ll gain access to our world-class Centre for Translation Studies.
-We combine leading research expertise with professional relevance, which will provide you with the skills you need to thrive in an academic career or in a career in the translation industry.
+By studying MRes Translation and Interpreting Studies at Surrey, you’ll join our internationally recognised Centre for Translation Studies.
+We combine leading research expertise with professional relevance, providing you with the skills to thrive in either academia or in industry.

-We offer a range of optional modules which let you specialise in your own area of interest, while also developing your analytical skills.
-You’ll take on evidence-based, interdisciplinary research addressing real-world problems, which will provide you with a competitive edge as you enter the world of work or pursue further study.
+Our range of optional modules will also let you specialise in your own area of interest, while also developing your analytical skills.
+You’ll take on evidence-based, interdisciplinary research relevant to the world today, giving you a competitive edge as you enter the workplace or pursue further study.

 As well as giving you opportunities to develop your analytical and research skills, our course will also provide you with rich insights into the language industry.
 We regularly invite inspiring external speakers to our Centre for Translation Studies seminars series.
 Speakers include: